MS Medical Laboratory Science

 - Preparation to sit for the medical laboratory scientist board of certification exam offered through the American Society for Clinical Pathology, ASCP/BOC

-- Application is competitive and a minimum cumulative GPA of 3.0 is recommended.
+- Application is competitive and a minimum cumulative GPA of 3.0 is required

 - The GRE is not required.

 - If English is not the first language, the University requires a paper-based TOEFL score of at least 550, or at least 79 on the Internet-based TOEFL, within the last two years

 - Written statement of goals and objectives (the personal statement) that clearly identifies the applicant’s research and curriculum interests and explains how admission to the program will facilitate his/her professional objectives.

 - Current résumé and two academic or professional letters of recommendation